SPF

 How it's evaluated

-When mail arrives, the receiver looks at the envelope-from address, fetches the SPF record for its domain, and checks whether the connecting server's IP matches any of the mechanisms (IPs, includes, MX hosts, etc.).
+When mail arrives, the receiver looks at the envelope-from address (the MAIL FROM, not necessarily the visible From header), fetches the SPF record for its domain, and checks whether the connecting server's IP matches any of the mechanisms (IPs, includes, MX hosts, etc.).
 The result is one of: pass, fail, softfail, neutral, or none.

 Common pitfalls